Frequently Asked Questions

 Sending SMS to landline numbers is not possible in Equatorial Guinea.
 Attempts to send messages to landline numbers will result in a failed delivery and may trigger an error response (such as Twilio's 400 response with error code 21614).
 Messages to landline numbers will not appear in logs and accounts will not be charged.

-Compliance and Regulatory Guidelines for SMS in Equatorial Guinea
+SMS Compliance and Regulatory Requirements in Equatorial Guinea

-SMS communications in Equatorial Guinea are regulated by the Ministry of Transport, Posts and Telecommunications, which has issued Ministerial Order No. 3/2020 outlining telecommunications regulations.
+SMS communications in Equatorial Guinea are regulated by the Ministry of Transport, Posts and Telecommunications, which has issued Ministerial Order No. 3/2020 outlining Rights and Public Service Obligations for telecommunications activities.
+The regulatory body ORTEL (Organismo Regulador de las Telecomunicaciones y de la Electricidad) oversees compliance and inspections.
 While specific SMS marketing laws are limited, businesses must follow general telecommunications guidelines and international best practices.
+Non-compliance may result in service suspension, fines, or loss of operating licenses, though specific penalty amounts are not publicly detailed.

 Explicit Consent Requirements: